crrflying/learngit/readme.md

 I have learned a little about git.
-This is the second try about it.
+This is the third try about it.